 Based on Genomic signatures for paclitaxel and gemcitabine resistance in breast cancer derived by machine learning.
 Stephanie N. Dorman, Katherina Baranova, Joan H.M.
 Knoll, Brad L. Urquhart, Gabriella Mariani, Maria Luisa Carcangiu, Peter K. Rogan (published in Molecular Oncology, 2015).
 READ PAPER HERE

-Based on Predicting Outcomes of Hormone and Chemotherapy in the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) Study by Biochemically-inspired Machine Learning.
+Predicting Outcomes of Hormone and Chemotherapy in the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) Study by Biochemically-inspired Machine Learning.
 Iman Rezaeian, Eliseos J. Mucaki, Katherina Baranova, Huy Q. Pham, Dimo Angelov, Alioune Ngom, Luis Rueda, Peter K. Rogan (published in F1000 Research, 2016).
 READ PAPER HERE

-Based on Predicting Response to Platin Chemotherapy Agents with Biochemically-inspired Machine Learning.
+Predicting Response to Platin Chemotherapy Agents with Biochemically-inspired Machine Learning.
 Eliseos J. Mucaki, Jonathan Z.L.
 Zhao, Daniel J. Lizotte, and Peter K. Rogan.
 Signal Transduct Target Ther.
 2019.
 Jan 11;4:1.
 READ PAPER HERE